What does AIA mean?

 “What’s your fee rate?” is nearly impossible to answer over the phone or email.
 Before providing a fee quote we meet with a prospective client and ask lots of questions to get a thorough understanding of the project.

 Our fees are very competitive with other firms which work on similar project types and provide comparable services.
 We have found many times the difference in the cost between the high and low bid for a project more than covers the architect’s fee.

 do you offer a free initial consultation?

 After speaking with a prospective client over the phone and we feel we might be a good fit for their project, we will provide a brief free initial consultation.
-However, we encourage prospective clients to take advantage of our “Needs and Options Analysis” low commitment consultation.
+However, we encourage prospective clients to consider our “Needs and Options Analysis” low commitment consultation.
 Our "Needs and Options Analysis" system will help you determine all the spaces and features that will be incorporated into your project, and square footage for each space and the overall square footage of your project.
 This is an important step because construction cost is a function of square footage and the features incorporated into your project.
 The fee for this services varies depending on the size of the project and its complexity.
 Contact us to find our more about our "Needs and Options Analysis" system to jump start your project.

 is hiring an architect going to make my project cost more?